Sign-up for Our Newsletter!

 couple asks how long does divorce mediation take

 When I first meet with couples seeking mediation for their divorce, I find that many have the same questions.
 One common question is how long divorce mediation will take to complete.
-It's a tricky question to answer since many factors contribute to the completion of divorce mediation.
-I'll share the factors that I consider to have an impact.
+Divorce mediation work involves a series of voluntary and confidential sessions between spouses and a mediator, where legal representatives are typically absent.
+It’s a tricky question to answer since many factors contribute to the completion of divorce mediation.

 6 Factors that Determine How Long Divorce Mediation Takes

 Most of the divorce mediations that I handle take two to four, two-hour mediation sessions to resolve all the issues that need to be resolved.
 This is after we meet together for a mediation orientation session.
 In the orientation, I discuss the mediation process and both parties sign the agreement to mediate.
-Additionally, by the time we start mediation, I have had the opportunity to meet with each party individually to discuss their goals and concerns.
-Here are the six factors I have noticed that will determine how long divorce mediation takes.
+Here are the six factors that will determine how long a divorce mediation takes.

 1. How long you've each had the opportunity to process the idea of terminating the marriage